Checkmk: History

-Checkmk is being developed by Checkmk GmbH in Munich, Germany.
-Until 16.04.2019 it operated under the name of Mathias Kettner GmbH, at which point the company was rebranded to tribe29 GmbH, while the product name "Check_MK" was also changed to "Checkmk".
-A subsequent rebranding took place on 14.04.2023, when the company has been renamed to Checkmk GmbH.
+The software was developed by Mathias Kettner GmbH, based in Munich, Germany.
+In April 2019, the company was renamed tribe29 GmbH, and the product name was changed from "Check_MK" to "Checkmk".
+In April 2023, the company was renamed again to Checkmk GmbH.

-Checkmk GmbH follows an open core business model.
-The open source edition is available under different open source licenses – mostly GPLv2, while large parts of the commercial editions run under the proprietary "Checkmk Enterprise License".
+Checkmk GmbH follows an open-core model.
+Checkmk Community is available under open-source licenses, primarily GPLv2, while the commercial editions are licensed under the proprietary Checkmk Enterprise License.